{/*

 Very?

-Have you kept on wondering as to what can be done about the sudden drop in Google rankings and avoid all the fluctuations?
+Have you kept wondering what can be done about the sudden drop in Google rankings and avoid all the fluctuations?

-Well, I’ve heard complaints from a lot of people; so I decided to make an easy manual, including what to do and how to do it.
+Well, I’ve heard complaints from many people, so I decided to make an easy manual that includes what to do and how to do it.

 It’s fair to be worried about the drops and fluctuations, and you want to fix whatever problem there was that led to this situation.

-First, I would like to talk about what ranking drops mean and why they happen, and then we can move on to the stage of fixing the problem.
+First, I would like to talk about what ranking drops mean and why they happen, and then we can move on to fixing the problem.

 The drop in a few positions or more in the rankings of your page for a particular keyword pretty much sums up the whole idea of a drop in the rankings.
 These drops could be going down to the bottom of the page or right out of SERP